 Regardless of how ethically and sustainably a product is made, it still has an impact.

 When you factor in the inputs required for the raw materials, the chemicals and water necessary to process them, the countless hands that stitch the garments, the energy to operate the factories, and the fossil fuels required for shipping, there isn’t a single piece of clothing out there that’s impact-free.

-While you can choose better brands who do things like offset their carbon emissions, use handcrafting techniques, power factories with renewable energy or use eco friendly materials, the most sustainable choice is always to avoid buying anything.
+While you can choose from even zero waste fashion brands who do things like offset their carbon emissions, use handcrafting techniques, power factories with renewable energy, use eco friendly materials and eliminate textile waste, the most sustainable choice is to avoid buying anything.